hobert-rj/canvas-web-paint/README.md

 - `paintDeleteTab(id)`: Deletes a specific tab, allowing users to remove canvas views as needed.
 - `paintFindNextId(nextId, condition)`: Finds the next available tab ID based on the given condition.

-Understanding these functions will enable you to modify, enhance, or troubleshoot the HR Paint App according to your requirements.
+Understanding these functions will enable you to modify, enhance, or troubleshoot the CanvasPaintWeb according to your requirements.

 ## Contributing

-Contributions to the HR Paint App are welcome!
+Contributions to the CanvasPaintWeb are welcome!
 If you find any issues or have suggestions for improvements, here are some areas you can contribute to:

 - **Debugging and Documentation**: Help identify and fix bugs in the codebase.
 Additionally, enhance the documentation to make it more comprehensive and user-friendly.